 When companies begin the planning process of manufacturing a product, cost projections are a large and important focus.
 Calculating a predetermined overhead rate is one of the first tasks management will take on because it provides a formula to estimate the production costs of a product in advance.
 Specifically, the predetermined overhead rate is an approximated ratio of manufacturing overhead costs determined in advance based on variable and fixed costs.
 It’s essential to fully understand the allocation base and allocation rate or variance for the predetermined overhead rate.

-How to Calculate Predetermined Overhead Rate
+How To Calculate Predetermined Overhead Rate

 The rate is configured by dividing the assumed overhead amount for a particular period by a certain activity base.

 For example, an activity base that is common in calculating the predetermined overhead rate is labor costs.
-If the estimated manufacturing overhead costs for an accounting period are assumed to be $200,000 and the direct labor cost is estimated at $150,000 the predetermined overhead rate would be 1.33.
-Therefore, every dollar of direct labor costs associated with production will cost $1.33 in overhead costs.
+If the estimated manufacturing overhead costs for an accounting period are assumed to be $200,000 and the direct labor dollars is estimated at $150,000 the predetermined overhead rate would be 1.33.
+Therefore, every dollar of direct labor costs associated with production will cost $1.33 in total overhead costs.

-Operating Expenses vs Overhead Expenses
+Operating Expenses Vs Overhead Expenses

 Overhead expenses are items that are required to sell products and run the company in general.
-Examples of overhead expenses are rent and utilities.
-The cost of these items is not dependent upon the number of units produced by the company.
+Examples of journal entries of overhead expenses are rent and utilities.
+The cost of these items is not dependent upon the total number of units produced by the company.
 In other words, a company’s rent will not change if they produce 1000 units in a reporting period or if they don’t produce any units.

-How is the Predetermined Overhead Rate Used?
+How Is The Predetermined Overhead Rate Used?

 Using a predetermined overhead rate is advantageous to company planners because it helps them form strategies for the future.
 Using this calculation gives the best possible estimation of costs based on relatively comfortable overhead estimations.
 If a business uses an actual overhead cost, they would not be able to determine true costs until after the production has actually happened.

 Another tremendous advantage for companies using the predetermined overhead rate is it provides a more consistent analysis even during periods of season variability.
 Costs to heat and cool a building will vary depending on the time of year, and it is possible that materials costs can increase or decrease during the year depending on the type of product being produced.
-The predetermined overhead rate takes these variations into consideration and offers a more dependable estimation.
+The predetermined overhead rate takes these variations into consideration and offers a more dependable estimated overhead total.